 - Cover the bowl and place it in the refrigerator to chill for at least an hour (to allow the dried onions to soften) and up to 3 days.

-- Serve in a gf bread bowl or serving bowl, with chips or celery for dipping.
+- Serve in a serving bowl, with chips, celery, or carrot sticks for dipping.

 Notes